davisstacked/ecommerce-frontend/README.md

 START JSON SERVER DATABASE
 npx json-server --watch db.json --port 3001

+#PRODUCT CAROUSEL

+An external library - react slick and slick-carousel was utilized for the carousel.
+The arrows from the figma design are hidden as industry-standard is for the right and left arrows to appear on top of the photo (Every library researched was implemented this way.)

+#RESPONSIVE SIZING

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.